 Pura Vida makes it easy to add products to your cart.
 You can read about an item on the product page and add it to your shopping cart from there or directly from the category page using an Add to Cart CTA.

 These targeted CTAs are used to engage visitors with the right call to action based on their intent and where they are in your funnel.
-When you’re creating a CTA, think about engaging your viewers based on their behaviors and mindset.
+When you’re creating a call to action, think about engaging your customers based on their behaviors and mindset.
 It can help get your message across and encourage people to act on your offers.

-It should be easy for potential customers to engage with your business.
-People are more likely to click on a button that’s not going to cost them anything or rope them into anything.
-And you can lead them to a landing page giving you another chance to make a sale.
+It should be easy for prospective customers to engage with your business.
+People are more likely to click on a button that won’t cost them time, money, data, or effort.
+Afterward, you can lead people to a landing page that gives you another chance to make a sale.

-By offering something of high value (like a free-with-purchase item or a discount) in return for something of relatively low value or effort (like a social follow or email signup), you give your customers the incentive to engage.
-Who doesn’t want something free just for following an Instagram page, or a 15% discount for signing up for a newsletter?
+By offering something of high value in return for something of relatively low value or effort, you give your customers the incentive to engage.
+For example:

 A great example of a low-risk CTA is Colourpop’s offer of a 15% discount in return for an email address.
-This is a no-risk offer to the customer—they don’t even have to commit to anything, just give out their email list for a good discount.
+This is a low-risk offer to the customer because they don’t even have to commit to anything beyond giving out their email address for a good discount.

 Notice how Pura Vida uses urgency in the example below.
-At the top of the checkout page, the retailer has the countdown message “Hurry!
-Your order is reserved for 9:31 minutes!”
-The brand will only hold your order for 10 minutes, max.
+At the top of the checkout page, the retailer has a countdown message.

 Here are a few tips to consider when determining which color to use for your CTA:

-It takes 50 milliseconds for a visitor to form an opinion about your website or ads, so it’s vital that you make it eye-catching and simple.
-One of the ways you can do this is by using buttons to direct visitors’ attention to the action you want them to take.
+It takes 50 milliseconds for a visitor to form an opinion about your website or ad.
+That makes simplicity a must.
+One of the ways you can make your call to action simple is by using buttons to direct visitors’ attention to actions you want them to take.

-Tip: You can cater your button copy to the market you’re selling.
-If you’re selling something like coffee, try changing the copy on your buy button to Brew It and see if that helps with conversions!
+💡 Tip: Cater your button copy to your product category and target market.
+For example, if you sell coffee, try changing the copy on your Buy Now CTA to “Get brewing” and see if that helps with conversions.

-Hero images—the main, featured images on a website—can be used to highlight a product or collection.
-In other words, they can be a massive call to action.
-Be sure to have your hero image link to a product or collection to get visitors to check out faster.
+You can use hero images—the main, featured images on a website—to highlight a product or collection.
+Images are often leveraged as visual calls to action.
+Be sure to have your hero image link to a product page or collection to get visitors to check out faster.

 If you can grab a visitor’s attention above the fold, chances are they’ll continue to click and navigate through your store.

-Dr. Squatch puts all of the information you need well above the fold here.
-It has a call-to-action button in a prominent position, as well as all the menu options at the top.
-The copy is simple and prominent and its hero picture perfectly features its products.
+In this example, Shopify merchant Dr. Squatch puts all the information customers need in the first scroll depth of its homepage.
+It includes a call-to-action button in a prominent position, as well as all the menu options at the top.
+The copy is simple and the hero picture shows the brand’s best-selling products.